Education System in Venezuela

 Middle Education

-After receiving their basic education certificate, pupils move on to middle school to complete their mandatory education comprising 3 more grades.
-Around age 14 / 15 while in 9th grade they must choose between following either humanities or sciences under the nation’s diversified education policy.
+Prior to reforms in 2009, after receiving their basic education certificate, pupils move on to middle school to complete their mandatory education comprising 3 more grades.
+Around age 14 / 15 while in 9

 Secondary Education